 But what if you need to convince your partner—husband, wife, boyfriend, girlfriend—to get on board with your obviously fantastic plan?
 Well then, you have some work ahead of you, and it may not be easy.
 Your dream of adopting a dog is on hold.
 How can you proceed?

-The first step is to figure out what your partner’s objections are.
+When one spouse wants a dog and the other doesn’t, the first step is to figure out what your partner’s objections are.
 Many people who are opposed to getting a dog like the idea in general, but are held back by one or more particular concerns.
 If you can come up with a solution to what your partner views as the problem, you increase your chances of successfully convincing him or her to adopt a dog.

-Financial: It costs money to have a dog, and the prospect of extra expenses scares a lot of people.
+It costs money to have a dog, and the prospect of extra expenses scares a lot of people.
 It’s important to figure out how easily your budget can accommodate an increase in spending.
 If you can save money ahead of time for the dog, that shows your partner that you understand the concern, that you are serious about budgeting for it.
 It also indicates that your household can make it work.
 Sometimes it’s necessary to cut something else out of your budget to convince your partner that financial concerns need not hold you back.

 GET THE BARK IN YOUR INBOX!